 The Young Farming Champions (YFC) are identified youth ambassadors and future influencers working within the agriculture sector.
-The YFC promote positive images and perceptions of farming and engage in activities and innovative programs under the Art4Agriculture banner, such as The Archibull Prize. to get these messages across to wider audiences.
+The YFC promote positive images and perceptions of farming and engage in activities and innovative programs under the Art4Agriculture banner, such as The Archibull Prize and Kreative Koalas - Design a Bright Future Challenge. to get these messages across to wider audiences.
 The YFC demonstrate passion for their industry, while providing real life examples to young people who may have never considered a career in agriculture.
 Because they are young they can relate to students and are adept at breaking down stereotypes of farming and agricultural careers.

 Dr Jo Newton is a research geneticist working with the dairy industry who selflessly inspires others to pursue careers in agriculture, and who transcends agriculture to be recognised as a leader in the wider community.
 In 2018 Jo won the First National Real Estate Leadership Award at the Victorian Young Achievers Awards.
 This wide acclaim was consolidated when she was then named in the Australian Financial Review’s 2018 Women of Influence.
 Jo is a Young Farming Champion committed to the cause; she regularly mentors and inspires young agriculturists and is Chair of the Youth Voices Leadership Team.